Tinnitus is the term used for any noise heard in the ears or head, in the absence of any external sound.

 Talking to somebody about your tinnitus can help.
 Sound therapy, stress management, relaxation and sleep management are some of the strategies that have been shown to improve people’s experience of tinnitus.

-If you are bothered by tinnitus please speak to your GP and ask for a referral to Chime Audiology for some help, guidance and a quick hearing health assessment.
+If you are bothered by tinnitus please speak to your GP and ask for a referral to Chime Audiology for some help, guidance and a hearing health assessment.